Giovani (footballer, born 1989)

-Giovani Luiz Neitzke or simply Giovani (born February 28, 1989) is a goalkeeper player from Brazil.
+Giovani Luiz Neitzke or simply Giovani (born 28 February 1989) is a Brazilian former footballer who played as a goalkeeper.
 His brother André Luís Neitzke is also footballer.

-Playing career
+Career

 Giovani came through the youth team at Grêmio and SER Caxias.
 He joined top team of Grêmio in 2007.
 In September, he moved to J2 League club, Cerezo Osaka.
 His brother André Luís Neitzke also played for the club in 2006.